Kong/spec-renderer/docs/extensions.md

 ## x-kong-client-credentials-config

-Allows to specify additional request parameters (body) rro be send to auth2 token endpoint when using client credentials flow.
+Allows to specify additional request parameters (body) to be send to auth2 token endpoint when using client credentials flow.

 ![](./images/XKongClientCredentialsConfig.png)